dhannywi/notes-app/README.md

 - `pip install -r requirements.txt`

-# Usage
+## App Usage

-Run flask application using command `python3 main.py`
+1. Run flask application using command `python3 main.py`
+2. Go to `http://127.0.0.1:5000` to start viewing the app on your browser
+3. When you are done, press `ctrl + c` to quit the server and run the command `deactivate` to exit your virtual environment